A guide to UK busking laws

 Different regions have different rules for buskers.
 You may need to apply for a busking licence in certain areas, for example, on private land including tube, bus and railway stations.

-The quickest way to find out whether or not you’ll need a busking licence in your area is to visit gov.uk/busking-licence and enter your postcode.
-The website will then let you know if you may need a licence based on your region.
+The quickest way to find out whether or not you’ll need a busking licence in your area is to visit the UK government's official busking license page and enter your postcode.
+Here you'll be able to find out if you need a licence based on your region.

 How do I get a busking licence?